International Vegan Rights

 (1) respect and ensure these rights to all individuals within their territory, and

 (2) adopt such laws or other measures as are necessary to give effect to these rights.

 There is, therefore, a positive obligation on states/governments to ensure that everyone has freedom of thought, conscience and belief, and an obligation to pass such laws as are necessary to achieve that.

 However, the ICCPR is an international treaty that operates on a state to state (country to country) level.
 It lacks any enforcement mechanism for individuals on an international level.
 It does have an Optional Protocol, which allows individuals to take complaints directly to the Human Rights Commission, but not all states/countries have signed up to that Protocol.

 Nevertheless, governments are required to ensure that individuals within their territory have a remedy for breaches of their ICCPR rights and this can be used to advocate for change.

 Right to Health and the Right to Food

 The right to food is provided for in the International Covenant on Economic, Social and Cultural Rights (“ICESCR”).
 Veganism is not a diet but the obstacles affecting a vegan’s ability to live in recognition of the rights of non-human animals frequently concern the availability of suitable food.

-In Article 11 of the ICESCR States parties to the Covenant recognise the right of everyone to be free from hunger and they undertake to take steps to ensure people have adequate food, and to disseminate knowledge about nutrition.
+In Article 11 of the ICESCR, countries that have signed up to the Covenant recognise the right of everyone to be free from hunger and undertake to take steps to ensure people have adequate food, and to disseminate knowledge about nutrition.